A/PPS 04.01 - Personnel

-New Employee Orientation (NEO) Part I is a program held the first work day of each week.
+New Employee Welcome (NEW) Part I is a program held the first work day of each week.
 All new employees will attend Part I on their first work day to obtain information needed immediately such as parking, payroll, timekeeping and benefits.

-New Employee Orientation (NEO) Part II is a program held monthly.
-All new employees will attend Part II within 30 days of their hire date to obtain additional information needed for successful employment at Texas State.
+New Employee Welcome (NEW) Part II is a program held monthly.
+All new employees will attend Part II within 30 days of their hire date to obtain required training and additional information needed for successful employment at Texas State.

-- Full explanations of benefits such as group insurance, accident insurance, disability income insurance, hospitalization insurance, retirement benefits, workman’s compensation, educational opportunities, staff dependent child tuition waivers, etc. are available through the Texas State Human Resources Office.
+- Full explanations of benefits such as group insurance, accident insurance, disability income insurance, hospitalization insurance, retirement plan benefits, workers’ compensation, educational opportunities, employee reimbursements for Texas State course fees, etc., are available through Human Resources.
 It is the responsibility of the individual to notify the appropriate office of his or her desire to participate in these programs.

 All personnel are subject to university regulations in UPPS No. 04.04.30, University Leave Policy, governing vacation and sick leave.
 These regulations, which are similar to those governing travel, are included in state law.
-Employees are encouraged to contact the Office of Human Resources (JCK Building, Room 340) regarding these provisions as well as all others regarding employee benefits.
+Employees are encouraged to contact Human Resources (JCK Building, Room 360) regarding these provisions as well as all others regarding employee benefits.
 The Department of Athletics is responsible for maintaining sick leave and vacation records on file for its personnel.

 All vacation time must be approved by the employee’s immediate supervisor.
-Employees should see the Athletics Administration Administrative Assistant for a Texas State Faculty and Staff Application for Leave form.
-Employees who are absent because of illness or disability must report such absences to conform to state law.
-The applicable forms are available from the Administrative Assistant which must be completed to comply with this regulation.
+Employees should see the Athletics Administration administrative assistant for a Texas State Faculty and Staff Application for Leave Approval form.
+Employees who are absent for any reason must report such absences to conform to state law.
+The applicable forms are available from the administrative assistant which must be completed to comply with this regulation.

 Student time is entered into and approved by the supervisor in SAP.
-Student employees are paid according to the student/hourly schedule established by the University Payroll and Tax Compliance Office.
+Student employees are paid according to the student hourly schedule established by the Payroll and Tax Compliance Office.

-FLSA overtime is earned at the rate of one-and-one half hour for one hour worked.
+FLSA Overtime – earned at the rate of 1.5 hours for one hour worked.
 This overtime is earned by classified staff only after 40 hours of actual hours worked in one work week (12:01 a.m.
 Sunday through midnight Saturday).

-State compensatory time is earned at the rate of one hour for one hour worked.
+State Compensatory Time – earned at the rate of one hour for one hour worked.
 Both exempt and non-exempt employees are eligible for compensatory time.
 This time is earned when the number of hours actually worked plus the number of hours of paid leave is in excess of 40 hours in a work week.

-Hours worked include all time during which an employee is required to be on the premises or at a designated work place and all time during which an employee is suffered or permitted to work.
+Hours Worked – includes all time during which an employee is required to be on the premises or at a designated work place and all time during which an employee is suffered or permitted to work.
 Work time is to be recorded and rounded to the nearest one-quarter hour.

 Prior to working overtime, an employee must receive prior approval from his or her immediate supervisor.
 A supervisor may take disciplinary action up to and including dismissal of a classified employee if the employee fails to receive prior approval.